-We have written this Parents' Welcome Pack, which we hope provides the details you need, such as uniform and school timings, as well as information about the things that make the school so special.
+We hope this Parents' Welcome Pack provides the details you need, such as uniform and school timings, as well as information about the things that make the school so special.
 If you could spare a few minutes to acquaint yourself with the contents of this pack, we would very much appreciate it.